ByPikod/laravel-localization/README.md

 > [!WARNING]
 > Please make sure you have created appropriate tests for your code before creating a pull request.

+### Areas that need contribution

+* More tests are always welcome.
+More tests means more stability.
+* This package needs SQL queries to be efficient as much as possible.
+Optimizing the SQL queries would be a great contribution.

 ## License